 3. Travel to other cities

-Taiwan currently has 23 cities.
-To say that you’ve experienced the entire country when you’ve only been to Taipei is far from reality.
-These cities are easily accessible by taking advantage of Taiwan’s efficient overland transportation system.
-They make for great side trips or final stops of their own.
 To see the famous Formosan rock macaque in its natural habitat, head to Kaohsiung.
 For romantic mountain landscapes, go to Chiayi.
-For lotus picking or going on a scenic bike tour, Taitung is the place to be.
+For lotus picking or going on a scenic bike tour, Taitung is the place to be!

 4. Reunite with your Taiwanese friends

 The Taiwanese are some of the friendliest people I have encountered in my Asian trips.
-I’ve made friends with a few of them on my first visit, and I won’t be surprised if you have too.
+I’ve made friends with a few of them on my first visit, and I won’t be surprised if you have, too.
 If that’s the case, take this time to meet and get to know them more.
 If you’re lucky, you can even consider staying with them, if they haven’t asked you already.
-It will be a great opportunity to know more about Taiwanese culture first-hand as well.
+It will be a great opportunity to know more about Taiwanese culture first-hand.

 5. Splurge more